Coaches - Athletics

-Head Track and Field Coach Chris Gafner
+Head Track and Field Coach

 Assistant Coach Tim Marsee

-Also, Trailblazer athletes working closely with Marsee have posted six national runner-up finishes, while amassing more than 20 NJCAA All-American awards and more than 30 USTFCCCA All-American honors.
+Also, Trailblazer athletes working closely with Marsee have posted seven national runner-up finishes, while amassing more than 20 NJCAA All-American awards and more than 30 USTFCCCA All-American honors.
 Among the VU pole vaulters reaching All-American status in recent years was Marsee’s son, Blake.
 In addition, VU has had three national record-holders in events that Marsee focuses on.

 Along with the VU success, Marsee was the head track & field coach at South Knox High School for six years, registering a meet record of 279 wins and 24 losses plus individual state champions and record-holders.
 The victories included sectional championships in 2006 and ’07 and the 2006 Blue Chip Conference title.
 Marsee was the conference coach of the year that season as well.